All in One View

 // tags: id:case_id, date_onset:date_onset, gender:gender

 The linelist package supplies tags for common epidemiological variables and a set of appropriate data types for each.
-You can view the list of available tags by the variable name and their acceptable data types using the linelist::tags_types() function.
+You can view the list of available tag names and their acceptable data types using the linelist::tags_types() function.

 Challenge

-Let’s tag more variables.
-In some datasets, it is possible to encounter variable names that are different from the available tag names.
-In such cases, we can associate them based on how variables were defined for data collection.
+Let’s now tag additional variables.
+In some datasets, variable names may not exactly match the predefined tag names.
+In these cases, you can map them based on how the variables were defined during data collection.
+You need to:

 Your can get access to the list of available tag names in linelist using: